marcoverpas/Leeds_lectures_2026/README.md

 These lectures are organised by [NARTI](https://narti.org.uk/event/modelling-monetary-economies-of-production-with-prof-marco-passarella-registration-open/) (Northern Advanced Research Training Initiative), as part of the training seminar *"Modelling Monetary Economies of Production: Integrating SFC, IO and AB Approaches,"* held on 9-10 July 2026 at the University of Leeds.

-📖 This material is also available in an easy-to-read book format (HTML): [Open the book version](https://marcoverpas.github.io/Leeds_lectures_2026/README_book.html)

 <div align="center">
 <figure>
 <img src="https://github.com/marcoverpas/figures/blob/main/cover_leeds_2026.png" width="1000">